nfreear/nfreear.github.io/_posts/2015-09-29-welcome-to-jekyll.markdown

 [Photo of Stickle Tarn, Langdale, Lake District](https://flickr.com/photos/nfreear/16989343378#!_EMBED_ME_)

-However, recently I've not written as much, the design is looking tired, and I was way behind on security updates (_no longer_).
+However, recently I've not written as much, the design was looking tired, and I was way behind on security updates (_no longer_).
 My options looked like: